FuzzAnything/Hopper/README.md

 ```

 ### Seeds for bytes arguments
-If there is a `seeds` direcotry (Set by `HOPPER_SEED_DIR`), Hopper will try to read files inside it and uses them as the seeds for bytes arguments (e.g. char*).
+If there is a `seeds` directory (Set by `HOPPER_SEED_DIR`), Hopper will try to read files inside it and uses them as the seeds for bytes arguments (e.g. char*).
 Also, you can indicate the seeds for specific argument via its parameter names, e.g make the subdirectory as `@buf` for parameter whose name is `buf`.

 ### Logging
 Hopper uses Rust's log crate to print log information.
 The default log level is `INFO`.
 If you want to print all logging information (`DEBUG` and `TRACE`), you can set the environment `LOG_TYPE` during running Hopper, e.g. `LOG_TYPE=trace ./hopper`.